ccallawa/alyvix_doc/getting_started/using_selector.rst

       :alt: The initial screen in Alyvix Selector
       :target: ../_images/as_getting_started_example_main.png

 #.
-Now select the first row by clicking on the |bars| icon to the left of the object name
+Now select the first row by clicking on the |bar-icon| icon to the left of the object name
    :guilabel:`settings`:

    .. image:: images/as_getting_started_example_selected.png